 The Basenji Temperament and Personality

 These scrappy little dogs are very affectionate, loyal and smart.
 They are eager to please and so, as long as you establish leadership, your Basenji will be easy to train.

 One of the best things about the Basenji temperament is how much they love their humans.
 They enjoy being a part of the family but don’t do very well left alone.
 You will want to make sure that you have plenty of time to spend with your new dog if you are planning on choosing a Basenji.

-- They are not so great with small animals.
-Besnjis are one of the oldest natural breeds still in existence and they have been hunting small critters for thousands of years.
+Basenjis are one of the oldest natural breeds still in existence and they have been hunting small critters for thousands of years.
 This means that your new dog will have strong urges to chase pretty much anything that runs.

 7 Tips for Success